Thomas Robert Malthus: 1814: Observations on the effects of the Corn Laws

 Although government in Britain had regulated the prices of grain, the Corn Laws originated in 1815.
 At the end of the Napoleonic Wars that year, Parliament passed legislation banning the importation of foreign corn into Britain until domestic corn cost 80 shillings per quarter.
 The high price caused the cost of food to increase and caused distress among the working classes in the towns.
 It led to serious rioting in London and to the Peterloo Massacre in Manchester in 1819.

 In this pamphlet, printed during the parliamentary discussion, Malthus tentatively supported the free-traders.
 He argued that given the increasing cost of growing British corn, advantages accrued from supplementing it from cheaper foreign sources.

 1820: Principles of political economy

+Title page for the second edition of Principles of Political Economy (1836).

 In 1820 Malthus published Principles of Political Economy.

 (A second edition was posthumously published in 1836.)
 Malthus intended this work to rival Ricardo's Principles (1817).
 It, and his 1827 Definitions in political economy, defended Sismondi's views on "general glut" rather than Say's law, which in effect states "there can be no general glut".